 In the fall of 1990, Anastos returned to his alma mater as an assistant coach under Ron Mason for two years.
 Those two teams went a combined 43-28-13, and in 1991-92, advanced to the Frozen Four.

-In his role as CCHA commissioner, he has overseen the growth and changes in the membership over 13 years, and in April 2010, the CCHA played host to the record-breaking 2010 NCAA Men's Frozen Four at Ford Field in Detroit, the first Frozen Four to be held in a non-traditional hockey venue.
+In his role as CCHA commissioner, he oversaw the growth and changes in the membership over 13 years, and in April 2010, the CCHA played host to the record-breaking 2010 NCAA Men's Frozen Four at Ford Field in Detroit, the first Frozen Four to be held in a non-traditional hockey venue.
 A crowd of 34,954 watched the semifinal games and 37,592 attended the title game between Boston College and Wisconsin.
 The individual day attendance marks and the three-game total of 72,546 easily shattered the Frozen Four records, and the title-game attendance figure stands as the North American record for an indoor hockey game.

-In concert with his role of CCHA commissioner, Anastos has served as the president of the Hockey Commissioner's Association (HCA), a group comprised of the five commissioners from NCAA Division I Hockey.
-The HCA addresses common issues and concerns at a national level, and the group's efforts include on-going discussions with the NHL's corporate office in New York, sponsorship of the annual Warrior Ice Breaker Tournament and the College Hockey All-Access radio show on NHL Home Ice.
+In concert with his role of CCHA commissioner, Anastos served as the president of the Hockey Commissioner's Association (HCA), a group comprised of the five commissioners from NCAA Division I Hockey.
+The HCA addresses common issues and concerns at a national level, and the group's efforts include on-going discussions with the NHL's corporate office in New York, sponsorship of the annual Ice Breaker Tournament and the College Hockey All-Access radio show on NHL Home Ice.

 In 2009, in his capacity as president of the HCA, he spearheaded a college hockey delegation which traveled to Florida to meet with the 30 general managers of NHL teams.
 The same year, he was key in the procuring of a grant from the National Hockey League through USA Hockey.
 The funding was used by the Anastos-led HCA to create College Hockey Inc., an educational and promotional entity charged with raising the profile and help foster the growth of college hockey.
-Now in its fifth year, College Hockey Inc. is under the direction of Executive Director Mike Snee.
+Now in its seventh year, College Hockey Inc. is under the direction of Executive Director Mike Snee.